YOUR POST-OP INSTRUCTIONS: MINIMALLY INVASIVE HYSTERECTOMY

 The Center for Innovative GYN Care is committed to ensuring that your post-operative experience is as comfortable as possible.
-The following information will help answer frequently asked questions and will help you understand some of the common experiences that may occur after your laparoscopic hysterectomy procedure.
+The following information will help answer frequently asked questions and will help you understand some of the common experiences that may occur after your minimally invasive hysterectomy.
 Please do not hesitate to call the office with any additional questions about your recovery.

 Call the office to schedule a post-operative appointment two to four weeks after your surgery.